-Want to know if a guest post or freelance writer submission is plagiarised?
-Grammarly’s plagiarism checker will tell you in seconds.
+Want to know if a guest post or freelance writer submission is plagiarized?
+Grammarly’s plagiarism checker will tell you in seconds.'

 I have clients in all three regions.
 To make sure that I’ve nailed the spelling idiosyncrasies of each region, all I need to do is change my language preferences in Grammarly and run another check on my document.

 9. I can add my own (and my clients') writing-isms to a personal dictionary

 I prefer to spell “ecommerce” just like that.

 Grammarly disagrees.
 But that’s fine.
 I just need to add the word to my personal dictionary in Grammarly, and the app stops flagging my preferred spelling.

 This function is helpful when I’m working with clients who have industry-specific acronyms, jargon, and product labels that Grammarly doesn’t recognize.

 So, is Grammarly Premium worth it for copywriters?
 After 6 months of daily use, I'm convinced it's an absolute must-have tool for every wordsmith.